Here follows my Great Himalayas Nepalese Restaurant Review.

-And the Italian white wine we had was amazing – Levarie Soave Classico, Masi, which at £24 a bottle was a “deep dive” into their wine list.
+Likewise, the Italian white wine we had was amazing – Levarie Soave Classico, Masi.
+At £24 a bottle was a “deep dive” into their wine list.

 However, it certainly delivered on its description of “clear hints of bananas and pears”.
 It was truly delicious.

-Prices are slightly above some Indian restaurants in the town centre, but I can assure you all that for the quality, it offers excellent value for money.
+Although prices are slightly above some Indian restaurants in the town centre, but I can assure you all that for the quality.
+So it offers excellent value for money.

 The venue is smart & comfortable, with hints of Nepal on the walls.

-Service very good and the food was truly fantastic – awesome, distinct flavours to really tickle the tastebuds.
+Furthermore, service was very good and the food was truly fantastic – awesome, distinct flavours to really tickle the taste buds.

 Parking on Lord Street is free after 6 pm.